In this second part of our SAM Foundation series we look at Compliance Reporting and the importance of understanding your deployment position.

 Extending Software Compliance's services to a global organisation meant expanding ComplianceWare to support multi-entity hierarchies, timezones, and currencies.

-In an exciting development for Software Compliance we are very pleased to announce the expansion of our services to the global operation of the Pernod Ricard Group, delivering SAM support built on our flagship ComplianceWare platform across 3 regions, and 18 different countries and companies.
+In an exciting development for Software Compliance we are very pleased to announce the expansion of our services to a major global operation, delivering SAM support built on our flagship ComplianceWare platform across 3 regions, and 18 different countries and companies.

 While single entity customers will not notice any (well little) difference in the presentation and operation of the system there have indeed been a number of changes 'under the hood' with some of those features of benefit to all clients such as:

-It has been a period of vast growth and development for Software Compliance, and we are very appreciative and fortunate to work with the many insightful people at Pernod Ricard on this continuing journey.
+It has been a period of vast growth and development for Software Compliance, and we are very appreciative and fortunate to work with the many insightful people on this continuing journey.

 And if you're thinking that Managed SAM Services built on the most cost effective tool in the market could help your organisation, please just get in touch with us to talk about what we could do!